 - Contact us

-Karen has managed all of the partnership work that has led to the creation of Peterloo 2019.
-She has also overseen the public and cultural meetings that have taken place to enable all parties to contribute to the way in which the bicentenary of Peterloo is marked.
+Karen has managed the vision, funding, marketing and all of the partnership work that has led to the creation of Peterloo 2019.
+She has also overseen the public and cultural meetings that have taken place to enable all parties to contribute to the way in which the Peterloo 2019 programme is marked.

 Janine is managing all of the project activity that will take place under the Peterloo 2019 project, thanks to its National Lottery Heritage Funding.
 To do so she is working with community groups and cultural organisations across Greater Manchester and beyond including Royal Northern College of Music, the Guardian and Falinge Park High School.

 Charlie is managing the community engagement programme for Peterloo 2019, which includes the recruitment and ongoing learning and development programme for 30 Peterloo Ambassadors who will help us to create and deliver amazing events for the 200th anniversary of Peterloo.
 Charlie is also co-ordinating the programme of events for Peterloo 2019, taking place from June – August 2019.